Report a Spill of Oil or Hazardous Materials

 Large Volume Ethanol Spills

-As a result of concerns related to the increased prevalence of rain transport of ethanol, and the potential magnitude of spills, the Massachusetts Department of Environmental Protection, through our scientific support contractor Shaw Environmental I Infrastructure Group, has developed a comprehensive large volume ethanol spill guidance document.
+As a result of concerns related to the increased prevalence of train transport of ethanol, and the potential magnitude of spills, the Massachusetts Department of Environmental Protection, through our scientific support contractor Shaw Environmental I Infrastructure Group, has developed a comprehensive large volume ethanol spill guidance document.
 This contains information on the environmental impacts and emergency response techniques for ethanol and ethanol blend fuels.

 Large Volume Ethanol Spills- Environmental Impacts and Response Options file size 2MB file size 2MB